 While at Southern Miss for almost two decades, Robin has served as the vocal coach for all main stage productions at Southern Miss such as Dancing at Lughnasa, Hitchcock Blonde, Waiting for the Parade and Candida at Southern Miss.
 She has been the voice and dialect coach for A Member of the Wedding at Triad Stage in Greensboro, NC, and Our Country’s Good at the University of New Orleans.
 Robin has directed such shows as Next to Normal, Violet, Spring Awakening, Rent, Assassins, Talley’ Folly, Smokey Joe’s Café, Ragtime, Almost Maine, Urinetown The Musical, Voice of the Prairie, and Little Shop of Horrors.
 Ms. Aronson has served on the American College Theatre Festival (KCACTF) regional selection team and has won four excellence in directing awards.
 A member of Actors’ Equity Association, Robin has performed such roles as Ma Joad in The Grapes of Wrath, Fraulein Schneider in Cabaret and Mrs. Lovett in Sweeney Todd.
 She holds an M.F.A from the University of Connecticut and a Shakespeare Acting Certificate from the Royal Academy of Dramatic Arts in London where she had the privilege of studying under Nona Shepphard and performing in her production of Romeo and Juliet.Visit Aronson's webpage

-John Hemphill - “Pop-in” Guest (SELF-TAPE/ON-CAMERA)John Hemphill is currently in the first national tour of “Dear Evan Hansen,” playing the role of Larry Murphy.
+John Hemphill - Instructor (SELF-TAPE/ON-CAMERA)John Hemphill is an Assistant Professor of Acting at Stephens College.
+Most recently, he was in the first national tour of “Dear Evan Hansen,” playing the role of Larry Murphy.
 He starred as not one but two dads in the Broadway production of “Mamma Mia!” and was in the original Broadway company of Andrew Lloyd Webber’s “School of Rock.”
 Hemphill also starred in the Broadway national tour of “Mamma Mia!” and the first national tour of “The Curious Incident of The Dog In The Night-Time.”
 His film work includes Paramount Picture’s “Zodiac,” directed by the Academy Award-nominated David Fincher.
 On television, he has had guest starring roles on ABC’s “Castle” and USA’s “Monk” and recurring roles on NBC’s “Las Vegas” and ABC’s “Commander in Chief.”
 Other TV appearances include NBC’s “The Black List,” USA’s “Mr. Robot,” HBO’s “Big Love” and “House of Cards,” and the HBO mini series “Show Me A Hero,” directed by Academy Award winner Paul Haggis.